So… your subscriber’s renewal failed?

 When it comes to emails, a good subject line is half the battle.
 Because scammers often use false dunning letters to get payment data, most people are particularly suspicious of any emails regarding financial matters.
 Some people are even afraid of opening them in the first place.

 To combat this, avoid using something robotic and vague like “Immediate action required” as a subject line.
 Instead, make sure that your subject is direct, to the point, and credible at the same time.
-For instance, depending on your tone of voice, you can use something neutral like “Action required—We couldn’t process your last payment to *company name*” or informal like “Well, this is awkward: your last payment to *company name* didn’t Go through.”
+For instance, depending on your tone of voice, you can use something neutral like “Action required — We couldn’t process your last payment to company name” or informal like “Well, this is awkward: your last payment to company name didn’t go through.”
+Avoid being aggressive, with messages like “We demand payment.”

 Email Body and Closing Paragraph